smeggins/RedAcademyPong/README.md

 # VERSION HISTORY

+## Beta 2.1

+    game.js & score.js
+        -win screen is now working.
+            -still need to stop the win screen from directing to the pause menu

 ## Beta 2

     Menu.js
         fixed the pause menu issue. works like a dream now.

     paddle.js
         applied the same concept to fix the paddle movement in menu bug